Rtut654/AstroProblems/readme.txt

 ------ Notebook-B ----------

-1) "Features" function creates new dataframe with features for futher machine learning treatment.
+1) "Features" (var_type, df) function creates new dataframe with features for futher machine learning treatment.

+var_type - variable type of interest
+df - initial dataframe

-2) "Metrics" function calculates different metrics for dataframe provided.
+2) "Metrics" (df) function calculates different metrics for dataframe provided.
 It implies that there are only one type of interest - var_type and so it results in balanced dataframe with n object of var_type and n objects of different types (randomly selected from dataframe).

+df-dataframe which was returned by "Features".

-3) "Metrics_classic" function works the same way but instead of "Metrics" it expects already labeled small dataframe.
+3) "Metrics_classic"(df) function works the same way but instead of "Metrics" it expects already labeled small dataframe.
 It can be used for example, to analyze the differences between the same type ('DCEP') in zg and zr filters (dcep_zg/ dcep_zr).

+df-dataframe which was returned by "Compare".

+4) "Compare" (var_type,df1,df2) function works the same way as "Features" but

+var_type - variable type of interest
+df1 - dataframe of zg filter
+df2 - dataframe of zr filter

 ----------------------------